naveenholla/docker/docs/sources/reference/commandline/cli.md

     Usage: docker exec CONTAINER COMMAND [ARG...]

-    Run a command in an existing container
+    Run a command in an active container

       -d, --detach=false         Detached mode: run the process in the background and exit -i, --interactive=false    Keep STDIN open even if not attached -t, --tty=false            Allocate a pseudo-TTY

-The `docker exec` command runs a user specified command as a new process in an existing user specified container.
-The container needs to be active.
+The `docker exec` command runs a user specified command as a new process in an active user specified container.

 The `docker exec` command will typically be used after `docker run`.